10 Best Battery-Powered Pressure Washers of 2023 – Reviews & Top Picks

 6. WORX WG625 Hydroshot Cordless Portable Power Cleaner

 One of the most affordable pressure washers we tested, the WORX WG625 isn’t quite on par with its bigger brother that earned our pick for best value.
 This Hydroshot model has a max pressure of just 320 psi.
-What’s worse is the batter life.
-A battery lasts for about 15-20 minutes in this pressure washer.
+What’s worse is the battery life, with a battery lasting for about 15-20 minutes in this pressure washer.
 Once dead, it takes a good four hours to charge back up.

 But it’s not all bad with this device.
 We love how light and portable it is.
 At just seven pounds, it’s not going to wear you out like some of the heavier ones we tested.
 Plus, you can use anything as a water source for this sprayer, even a two-liter bottle!